deanblackborough/gm-platformer/README.md

 ## Controls

-Check the playerInput script file, the controls should be what you expect though.
+Check the `player/scripts/playerInput` script file, the controls should be what you expect though.

 ## Features